Doses (according to RCOG 2009 and SEGO 2012)

 1. Prophylactic and Intermediate doses of LMWH:

-Anti-Xa level does not need to be monitored, except in patients with impaired renal function.
+Anti-Xa level does not need to be monitored, except in patients with impaired renal function and extreme weights.

 Does not require platelet control, unless prior exposure to non-fractionated heparin.

 Anti-Xa control not routinely, recommendable 4 hours after administering the dose of heparin, monthly control.
 Obtain values of 05.-1 U/mL.